Khanh-T-Tran/Regex-Tutorial/README.md

 Khanh Tran

 Khanh Tran is a Medical Technician.
-He is attending and finishing Fullstack Developer at UC Berkeley.
+He is attending and completing Fullstack Developer at UC Berkeley.

 GitHub: [KhanhTran](https://github.com/Khanh-T-Tran)